 The van rolled backwards out of the snow.
 “Yahoooooo!” we all cheered from inside the van.
 The tractor driver ran back to his rig, hopped in and drove straight at us, turning at the last second as he dropped his plow and cleared the snow from in front of the van.
 And just like that, we were on our way.
 All 100 meters to our hotel.
 Not more than four and a half minutes had passed.

-While she waits for the ice to freeze, the mother polar bear and her cub huddle together.
-She manages to get a scrap of food for her cub after the two males have left.
-Without the protection of his mother, the cub would never make it in these conditions.
+Watching the bears wait for the ice to freeze made me realize the tundra is an interconnected fabric where animals and nature and man are all woven together.
+Without the protection of their mother bears, the cubs would never make it in these conditions.
 And while the bears live an independent life, they wouldn’t survive without the seals.
 And no life would be here without the willow brush giving precious nutrients and protection on this harsh tundra.
-It’s a fabric where animals and nature and man are all woven together.

 As a tourist, I can only look in from the outside on this tight community in the North.
 But even as an outsider, I can feel the community.
 The nights are long.
 The wind is cold.
 Resources are limited.
 But there is no shortage of laughter.
 And friendship.